gever/bwx-adventure/README.md

 The games in wwif were developed with python 3.5.2, which can be downloaded for Windows or Mac at https://www.python.org/downloads/release/python-352/

-Installation instructions can be found on the wwif wiki at https://github.com/sleepinghungry/wwif/wiki/If-You-Want-to-Code-at-Home.
+Detailed instructions can be found on the wwif wiki at https://github.com/sleepinghungry/wwif/wiki/If-You-Want-to-Code-at-Home.

 ## Coding From Home